MethodsAndPractices/vsteam/.docs/synopsis/Remove-ReleaseDefinition.md

-Removes the release defintions for a team project.
+Removes the release definitions for a team project.